solipsse/AS-A2-COMPUTERSCIENCE/Processor.md

 	- **Macro**: sequence of instruction that are given identifier(like a modules), which can be executed several times when called
 	- **Directive**: instruction that tells the assembler how to construct the final executable machine code.
 (Not a program instruction)
 - ## Two Pass assembler
-	1. Create symbol table, remove comments and white space,  expansion of macro, check if opcode is in the instruction set
+	1. Create symbol table, remove comments and white space,  expansion of macro, check if opcode is in the instruction set, directive are acted upon
 		- scan instruction line by line in sequence
 		- meet symbolic address: check if already in **symbolic table**
 		- no -> add to symbol table in symbolic address column
 		- yes -> check is **absolute address** known
 			- no -> leave as unknown
 			- yes -> entered in appropriate cell
-	2. program converted into object code or machine code (using instruction/opcode table)
+	2. program converted into object code or machine code (using instruction/opcode table), **Symbol resolution**: replace symbolic address with absolute address -> (forward reference resolved is a type of this)
 - ## Special purpose register (can only by certain instruction) hold status of a program
 	- CIR -> hold currently decoding/executing instruction
 	- MDR -> stored data fetch/to be written from/on the address strore in MAR